Traditional Chinese Medicine (TCM) seeks to restore balance within the body and spirit.

 -

-Body pain, sciatica, nerve pain, tennis elbow, carpel tunnel syndrome, frozen shoulder, low back pain, neck pain, fibromyalgia, post-operative swelling and pain.
+Sciatica, nerve pain, tennis elbow, tendonitis, carpel tunnel syndrome, frozen shoulder, low back pain, neck pain, fibromyalgia, post-operative swelling and pain.

 -